Lisp-Stat/lla/README.md

 - Speed is important, but reliability comes first.

 Only optimize when necessary, and do extensive testing afterwards.
-Most of the speed comes from your LAPACK library anyway --- most linear algebra operations are $O(N^\alpha)$ with $\alpha > 1$, frequently $\alpha > 2$.
+Most of the speed comes from your LAPACK library anyway.
+Most linear algebra operations are $O(N^\alpha)$ with $\alpha > 1$, frequently $\alpha > 2$.
 That said, copying to memory is optimized, and in the long run LLA should make use of your implementation's array pinning features (when available). *Currently, direct array sharing is disabled*.

 ### Built With